 See the full story of A Rosarian’s Library in Febraury’s Newsletter located in the Member’s Area

-Here Bob tells us why he beleives that rose shows are an invaluable facet of any society.
+Here Bob tells us why he believes that rose shows are an invaluable facet of any society.

 “The primary educational value of a rose show lies in the education of its participants.
 And, as an educational organization, the rose show is the most single important educational activity that a rose society can undertake” . . . . . . get the full story in February’s Newsletter located in the Member’s Area

-The information contained in this website is for general information purposes only.
-The information is provided by The Rose Society UK and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
+Information contained in this website is for general information purposes only.
+It is provided by The Rose Society UK and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.